TAXIIProject/libtaxii/README.md

 libtaxii is a Python library for handling TAXII Messages as Python objects and invoking TAXII Services.

 ## Overview

-A primary goal of libtaxii is to remain faithful to both the TAXII specifications and to customary Python practices.
-In places where these conflict, and the goal is to make libtaxii intuitive both to Python developers and XML developers.
+A primary goal of libtaxii is to remain faithful to both the TAXII specifications and to customary Python practices. libtaxii is designed to be intuitive both to Python developers and XML developers.

 ## Installation
 Installation Instructions: https://github.com/TAXIIProject/libtaxii/wiki/Installation